Have you ever had the experience where your mind went completely blank in an exam or test situation?

 He strongly urged us not to bother studying new content on the morning of our exams.

 The reality is that on the morning of an exam, you know what you know.
 Trying to learn new content is a recipe for disaster as it may just scramble your thinking.
-Focusing on what you know means that you are more likely to walk into the exam in a positive and confident frame of mind.
-In other words, your thinking will be sharper.
+Focusing on what you know means that you are more likely to walk into the exam in a positive frame of mind.

 If you combine these stress management strategies with solid exam preparation, there is nothing that can stop you from doing well.
 Managing your stress levels is critical as you can do hours of study (like I did for my first test) but it can be a total waste of time if your mind goes blank in the exam because you panic.